symfony/symfony-docs/session.rst

     ``session.auto_start = 1`` This directive should be turned off in ``php.ini``, in the web server directives or in ``.htaccess``.

+The session cookie is also available in :ref:`the Response object <component-http-foundation-response>`.
-Session cookie is available in the ``Response`` object.
-It's useful in the CLI context or php runtime with runners like Roadrunner or Swoole.
+This is useful to get that cookie in the CLI context or when using PHP runners like Roadrunner or Swoole.

 .. versionadded:: 5.4

     Accessing to the session cookie in the ``Response`` object was introduced in Symfony 5.4.

 Session Idle Time/Keep Alive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~